valflrt/fractal_rndr/README.md

 # How to use

-First, download the executable from the [releases tab](https://github.com/valflrt/fractal_renderer/releases/latest).
+First, download the latest executable from the [releases tab](https://github.com/valflrt/fractal_renderer/releases/latest).

 Next, create a json file that with the following structure (see [parameter file reference](#parameter-file-reference)):